 What Will You Make?

-Since the Intel Galileo University Donation Program began accepting requests in November of 2013, individuals have submitted over 1800 entries representing more than 700 universities in 88 countries.
-Intel has already thousands of boards for schools to integrate into their 2014 curriculum.
+Since the Intel Galileo University Donation Program began accepting requests in November of 2013, individuals have submitted entries representing more than 1000 universities in 88 countries.
+Intel already has thousands of boards for schools to integrate into their curriculum.

 The most common reason for requesting Intel Galileo boards is for a variety of embedded computing applications—whether as an aide in teaching an introduction to embedded computing or microcontroller systems course, or as a project platform for senior level classes.
 Robotics, sensor networks, and control experiments were among the most popular proposed embedded areas.

-Another recurring theme is that the Arduino form factor allows quick prototyping and the ability to discover the interaction between an OS and the hardware.
-For this reason, there are a number of schools who plan to use the board to teach innovation, or in CS or Bioengineering or other non-EE disciplines.
+Another recurring theme is that the Arduino* form factor allows quick prototyping and the ability to discover the interaction between an OS and the hardware.
+For this reason, there are a number of schools who are using the board to teach innovation in computer science, bioengineering or other non-EE disciplines.

-Taking advantage of Galileo compatability and compute power
+Taking advantage of Intel® Galileo compatability and compute power

 Here is a summary of some of the more interesting proposals: